For information about individual towns, click on a link below:

 The local private prep schools, including the Hotchkiss, Salisbury, Berkshire, Kent and Millbrook schools, offer year round programs of dance, music and theater open to the community.
 The area's regional public high school, Housatonic Valley Regional High School, offers an honors program and prize-winning robotics, debate, musical theatre, jazz and doo-wop groups, as well as competitive athletic programs and an agri-business center.

 All the libraries of the Northwest Corner host talks, book signings and readings year round.
 The area boasts year-round recreation: swimming, boating, hiking, golf, tennis, riding, skiing, and skating.
 Indoor swimming and skating are available at The Hotchkiss and Salisbury schools as well as the YMCA in Canaan, which also boasts a fully equipped fitness center.
 In the summer, Camp Sloane offers day and overnight camping for kids, while nature lovers old and young find courses and opportunities at the Audubon Center in Sharon.
+Salisbury is home to the Twin Lakes, Lake Washinee and Lake Washining, which provide the area with recreation from swimming and boating to cross-country skiing in the winter.
 Ski areas within a half-hour drive include Butternut in Great Barrington, MA., Catamount in South Egremont, MA and Mohawk Mountain in Cornwall, CT.
 For sports car fans, Lime Rock Park is one of the finest small raceways in the country and was a favorite of Paul Newman's for many years.
 The famous Skip Barber Racing School calls Lime Rock home as well.

 Whether it's the arts, year-round outdoor recreation, family adventures, or intellectual stimulation, the Tri-State area of Connecticut, Massachusetts and New York truly offers something for everyone.